Expected learning outcomes

 - Is able to use a given standard, framework or method in Risk Management and Risk Assessment in an organisation.

-- Is able to understand the nature of IT Risk and how to apply this to an organisation
+- Is able to understand the nature of a Rsik Framework and how to apply this to an organisation

-- Is able to understand the major principles of IT Risk Management
+- Is able to understand the major principles of Risk Management

-- Is able to apply Risk IT to a practical case study
+- Is able to apply a Risk Management standard/ framework to a practical case study

 Having completed the course, the students should have:

-- An advanced level of understanding of the structure and content of Risk Management and Risk Assessment.
+- An advanced level of understanding of the structure and content of a risk management framework/ standard

-- An understanding of the advantages, challenges and complexity of working with Information Security Management and IT related risks in organizations.
+- An understanding of the advantages, challenges and complexity of working with Information Security Management and IT related risks in organisations.

 - An understanding of how to make well-informed decisions about and to respond to the extent of the IT risk

-Risk Assessment in the context of an Information Security Management system
+- Risk Management in the context of an Information Security Management system

 Net Support Learning